arniebradfo/ng-wp-bradford-digital/readme.md

 ## TODO:
 - WAS JUST:
- - figureing out how to remove the #mainNav hash
+    - figuring #mainNav hash bugs
+    - renaming navigation to router
- - alt behavior for hash hrefs
+    - alt behavior for hash hrefs?

 - get content parts exporting in the right place
     - sidebar
     - comments
     - post author
     - post pagination + title + search + categories
     - tags and categories in postItem
 - then style basic structure
 - then connect everything to navigation
 - then style